 You are here

-Meany Center is excited to bring back our free student matinees for 3rd through 12th grade students, showcasing an array of dance at Meany Hall in the 2022–23 Season.
+Meany Center is excited to bring back our free student matinees for grade 3–12 students, showcasing an exciting array of dance and music at Meany Hall in the 2023–24 season.

 All matinees begin at 11:30 a.m. and last approximately 55 minutes.

-Seating begins 40 minutes prior to the show's start time at 10:50 a.m.
-Group must be fully present prior to seating, which will take place on a first-come, first-served basis.
+Seating begins 40 minutes prior to show start time.
+Group must be fully present prior to seating, which will take place on a first-come, first served basis.

 Our matinees are recommended for grades 3 and above.
 Contact us for any exceptions.

-All student matinees take place in the Katharyn Alvord Gerlich Theater at Meany Hall on the University of Washington campus.
+All student matinees take place at Meany Hall, in the Katharyn Alvord Gerlich Theater, on the University of Washington campus.

 What information do I need to prepare for registration?